 Quebec consortium on judicious opioid use

-Its goal is to understand the factors that facilitate the judicious use of opioids in chronic pain.
+Its goal is to understand the factors that facilitate the judicious use of opioids in persistent pain.
 The team assesses opioid consumption, studies needs and assesses the role of complementary approaches in developing a support system for patients.